 The book is still available... in very limited quantities... and for a specially discounted price... from the link below.

 This is a very important book here at Classical Wisdom... and we are thrilled to explain to you why that is the case.

-Until recently, you could only get this book if you became a Founding Member... however, we have set up a special paypal link below that will allow you to directly pay for the Essential Classics Book itself.
+Until recently, you could only get this book if you became a Founding Member... however, we have set up a special page below that will allow you to buy the Essential Classics Book itself.

 All the best,